What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Proposed competency framework for responsible AI practitioners

-\paragraph{Interpersonal Qualities} As expected, according to the job postings a good candidate for directorship needs to have exceptional written and verbal communication skills, need to be able to articulate complex ideas to technical and non-technical audiences, engage and influence stakeholders and collaborate with people from different disciplines and cultures.
-This set of skills was reflected from the experts as well.
-They consistently talked about how they maintained a good flow of communication with the employees and how they were always open to have conversations on needs basis.
-This allowed them to build trust within the company and pursue moving foward their strategic plan.

-The job postings highlights the ability to earn trust in relationship as a sought after value for a directorship role.
-A director should also be able to challenge the status quo, be passionate about good technology development, be comfortable with ambiguity and adapt rapidly with changing environment/demands.
-Most importantly, a director needs to have a strong and clear commitment to the company values as they set the tone for others within the organization.
+\paragraph{Interpersonal Qualities} As expected, according to the job postings a good candidate for directorship needs to have exceptional written and verbal communication skills, need to be able \textit{"to articulate complex ideas"} to technical and non-technical audiences, \textit{"engage and influence stakeholders"} and \textit{"collaborate with people from different disciplines, and cultures"}.
+This set of skills was reflected in our expert interviews.
+Both interviewees emphasized how they maintain a good flow of communication with the employees and how they remain always open to having conversations on a needs basis.
+This allowed them to build trust within the company and pursue moving forward with their strategic plan.
+The job postings highlight the ability to earn trust in relationships as a sought-after value for a directorship role.
+A director should also be able to \textit{challenge the status quo, be passionate about good technology development, be comfortable with ambiguity}, and \textit{adapt rapidly to changing environment and demands}.
+Most importantly, a director needs to have \textit{"a strong and clear commitment to the company values"} as they set the tone for others within the organization.